Discomfort versus Harm

-Culture eats policy for breakfast—Dr. Katrina Sawyer.
+Culture eats policy for breakfast—Dr. Katina Sawyer.
 A number of workplaces these days have beautiful mission statements and written policies that promote effective conflict resolution, fairness, kindness and equity.
 But as Dr. Katina Sawyer, Associate Professor of...

 Carrots and Sincere Apologies Giving and receiving a sincere apology may feel uncomfortable or unfamiliar, but it can go a long way to transforming a conflict.
 Recently, I had an unexpected experience in my local grocery store that ended with a good apology.
 I was in...